Is Mozilla VPN Worth It?

 Here’s how Mozilla VPN stacks up against each competitor:

-- Mozilla VPN vs ExpressVPN: ExpressVPN offers more server locations and better streaming.
-Mozilla VPN is backed by a non-profit.
-Similar pricing.
+- Mozilla VPN vs ExpressVPN: ExpressVPN is faster with more server locations.
+Mozilla VPN is cheaper and simpler.

-- Mozilla VPN vs PureVPN: PureVPN is cheaper and better for streaming.
-Mozilla VPN has stronger privacy credentials and independent audits.
+- Mozilla VPN vs PureVPN: PureVPN offers more features at a lower price.
+Mozilla VPN has better privacy credentials.

-- Mozilla VPN vs ProtonVPN: Both focus on privacy.
-ProtonVPN offers a free version and Swiss jurisdiction.
-Mozilla offers Firefox integration.
-Close call.
+- Mozilla VPN vs ProtonVPN: ProtonVPN has a free tier and is based in Switzerland.
+Mozilla VPN has better Firefox integration.

-- Mozilla VPN vs CyberGhost: CyberGhost is better for streaming and has more servers.
-Mozilla VPN is more private.
-CyberGhost wins for beginners.
+- Mozilla VPN vs CyberGhost: CyberGhost is better for streaming and torrenting.
+Mozilla VPN is better for pure privacy.

 My Experience with Mozilla VPN